Adaeze-Jennifer/Retail-Sales-Analysis-SQL/README.md

 ![Customer Segment Analysis](Images/05_customer_segment_analysis.png)

 ### 6. High-Value Orders
 Filtering for orders above $1,000 and sorting in descending order surfaces the business's most commercially significant transactions.
-The top result is a Technology — Machines order by Sean Miller (Home Office segment, South region) valued at $22,638.48.
-The visible top ten are overwhelmingly Technology orders, with Copiers and Machines dominating and Binders appearing as the only Office Supplies sub-category in the high-value tier.
+The top result is a Technology —> Machines order by Sean Miller (Home Office segment, South region) valued at $22,638.48.
+The top ten results are overwhelmingly Technology orders, with Copiers and Machines dominating and Binders appearing as the only Office Supplies sub-category in the high-value tier.
 This confirms that Technology drives not just the highest sales volume but also the largest individual transactions.
 ![High-Value Orders](Images/06_high_value_orders.png)

 ### 7. Top Performing Sub-Categories